austinfu2/Chronosong2/README.md

 # Chronosong

-Discover the randomness of Spotify in this quick little game.

-Connect to Spotify and play a game where you get 5 rounds with random songs and get to guess which year it was released!
+Discover the randomness of Spotify in this game over 5 rounds where you have to guess which year each random song was released!
 What's your best score?

 ***Unfortunately, Spotify does not allow public access for games or quizzes, so feel free to REQUEST ACCESS by sending me your Spotify email and I can add you to the app privately.*** (but here is a free spotify account that has access email: pw: )